ldtteam/MinecoloniesWiki/source/installation/multimc.md

 On the left side, select "Loader mods".
 This switches the window to one that allows you to install mods to the instance you're in.

-On the left is a button that says "Add", click it and navigate to the location you downloaded the Minecolonies mod to, then click "Open".
+On the left is a button that says "Add", click it and navigate to the location you downloaded the MineColonies mod to, then click "Open".
 You'll have something that looks like this:

 ![Edit Instance Add](../../assets/images/installation/multimc-edit3.png)

 Thats it!
 You're done!
-Minecolonies is now installed!
+MineColonies is now installed!
 Hooray!

 To play it, all you need to do is click "Launch", which can be done from either the "Edit Instance" screen, or the right-side menu on MultiMC's main window.

-## Installing Minecolonies Official Modpacks ##
+## Installing MineColonies Official Modpacks

-### Getting the Modpack ###
+### Getting the Modpack

 Head over to [this page](https://minecraft.curseforge.com/projects/minecolonies-testpack/files) on CurseForge and download the zip file for the version of Minecraft you intend to play.
 Save the zip file somewhere easy to find.